transccc/iot-project/README.md

             else:
                 print("MQTT client is not initialized")
 ```
-In this context, "main" is the topic name that is part of the headers for the packet, which the broker uses to categorize and distribute the message to subscribers such as Node-RED.<br><br>
-The broker manages topics, and clients subscribe to get messages.
-In this project, both Node-RED and the Pico subscribe to the "main" topic, even though you don't need to be subscribed to publish.
+In this context, "main" is the topic name included in the packet headers, which the broker uses to categorize and distribute the message to subscribers such as Node-RED.The broker manages topics, and clients subscribe to receive messages.
+In this project, both Node-RED and the Pico subscribe to the "main" topic, although subscription is not required for publishing.
 When the Pico publishes a packet with a JSON payload, the local Mosquitto broker ensures that Node-RED receives it.
-With QoS set to 0, MQTT does not provide additional message delivery acknowledgments beyond the TCP-level acknowledgments.
-Node-RED then handles the packets.
-The data from the Pico is in JSON format, with readings from the DHT11 sensor (temperature and humidity) and the status of the reed switch.
-These JSON payloads are published every three seconds.
+With QoS set to 0, MQTT relies on TCP-level acknowledgments and does not provide additional message delivery guarantees.
+Node-RED then processes the packets.
+The data from the Pico is in JSON format, containing readings from the DHT11 sensor (temperature and humidity) and the status of the reed switch.
+These JSON packets are published every three seconds.
+In Node-RED, the second node in the flow, a JSON node, parses the JSON string created by "ujson.dumps(payload)" into JavaScript objects.
+These objects' properties are then used in directly for InfluxDB, as seen [here](https://github.com/transccc/iot-project/blob/main/Node-RED-Functions/Format_for_InfluxDB.js), to be converted into values such as floats for InfluxDB.
+They are also used in the filter and switch nodes to form the body of an HTTP POST request.
 MQTT's way of neatly handling real-time data is essential for applications that require quick updates and responses and using a local broker like Mosquitto boosts security and cuts latency as the data stays in the local network.
 This setup is also higly customisable  Node-RED receives the data from the Pico and processes this information in various ways.
 For instance, Node-RED can redirect the incoming data to InfluxDB for storage and visualization, allowing for analysis and monitoring of the sensor data over time and in real-time.
 Node-RED can also send real-time push notifications via HTTP POST requests to Pushbullet, providing a funcional webhook that alerts about whether the door is open.
-This versatility is the key reason for the usage of node-red, all locally hosted, quick and analysable
+This versatility is the main reason for the usage of node-red, all locally hosted, quick and analysable